unstoppabledomains/resolution/README.md

 [Unstoppable API reference](https://unstoppabledomains.github.io/resolution).

 ## Autoconfiguration of blockchain network

 In some scenarios system might not be flexible enough to easy distinguish between various Ethereum testnets on compile time.
 For this case Resolution library provide a special async constructor which should be waited for `await Resolution.autonetwork(options)`.
 This method makes a JSON RPC "net_version" call to the provider to get the network id.

-This method configures only Ens and Cns, Zns is supported only on Zilliqa mainnet which is going to be used in any cases.
+This method configures only Uns.
+Zns is supported only on Zilliqa mainnet which is going to be used in any cases.
 You can provide a configured provider or a blockchain url as in the following example:

 ```
 await Resolution.autonetwork({
-  cns: {provider},
+  uns: {provider},
-  ens: {url}
 });
 ```

 ## Error Handling

 When resolution encounters an error it returns the error code instead of